NTBBloodbath/lcfetch/README.md

 ---

-Now that you have the dependencies you can proceed to build and install lcfetch!
+Now that you have the system-wide dependencies you can proceed to build and install lcfetch!

 ```sh
 git clone --depth 1 https://github.com/NTBBloodbath/lcfetch.git \